AdobeDocs/commerce-operations.en/help/configuration/remote-storage/cloud-support.md

 ## Syncing the remote-storage

 After enabling the remote store module make sure to synchronize the current media files to the remote store location.
-To start the syncronisation run the command below on the enviroment where you enabled the remote storage.
+To start the synchronization run the command below on the environment where you enabled the remote storage.

 ```bash
 bin/magento remote-storage:sync